craftercms/docs/source/developers/content-modeling.rst

 |

-To see how the above tags/example works, go to the **Sidebar** and right click on the **Home** folder and select **Create Content**.
-Notice that content type **Page - Article** is not available from the content types listed.
+To see how the above tags/example works, go to the **Sidebar** and right click on the **Home** folder and select **New Content**.
+Notice that content type **Article** is not available from the content types listed.

 .. figure:: /_static/images/content-model/form-engine-prop-config-sample-no.jpg
-    :alt: Form Engine Properties Config File "Page - Articles" Not Available
+    :alt: Form Engine Properties Config File "Articles" Not Available
+    :width: 70%
     :align: center

 |

-From the **Sidebar** again, navigate from the **Pages** folder to the /Home/articles/2016/12/ folder then right click and select **New Content**, notice that the content type **Page - Article** is available from the list.
+From the **Sidebar** again, navigate from the **Pages** folder to the /Home/articles/2020/12/ folder then right click and select **New Content**, notice that the content type **Article** is available from the list.

 .. figure:: /_static/images/content-model/form-engine-prop-config-sample-yes.jpg
-    :alt: Form Engine Properties Config File "Page - Articles" Available
+    :alt: Form Engine Properties Config File "Article" Available
+    :width: 70%
     :align: center

 |